A complete guide to Freshdesk ticket status codes

 A breakdown of default Freshdesk ticket status codes

-Freshdesk starts you off with four default statuses.
-They cover the basic lifecycle of a support ticket and are the foundation for any workflow you build.
+Freshdesk provides four default statuses that cover the essential lifecycle of a support ticket and serve as the foundation for your workflows.

-This is where it all begins.
-A customer sends an email or fills out a form, and poof, a new "Open" ticket appears.
-Think of it as the welcome mat for any customer issue.
-The "Open" status is also your safety net.
-If a customer replies to a ticket you’ve already marked as "Pending" or "Resolved," Freshdesk is smart enough to flip it right back to "Open," making sure it doesn’t get lost.
+Open (Code: 2) This is where every journey begins.
+When a customer sends an email or fills out a form, a new "Open" ticket is created.
+The "Open" status also acts as an intelligent safety net.
+If a customer replies to a ticket you’ve already marked as "Pending" or "Resolved," Freshdesk automatically moves it back to "Open" so it stays top-of-mind for your team.

 How to create and manage custom statuses and their Freshdesk ticket status codes

-• "Waiting on Engineering" for tickets that have been escalated for a bug fix.
+"Waiting on Engineering" for tickets that require a developer's input.

-• "Awaiting Third-Party" for when you're stuck waiting on an outside vendor.
+"Awaiting Third-Party" for when you're coordinating with an outside vendor.

-• "Scheduled" for feature requests that are planned for a future update.
+"Scheduled" for requests that are slated for future implementation.

 How to use Freshdesk ticket status codes with the API and automations

-For example, here’s a simple Python script that updates a ticket’s status to "Resolved" (which, as we know, has the status code "4"):
+For example, here is a Python script that updates a ticket’s status to "Resolved" (status code "4"):

 import requests